bec-archer/SR80-Manuals/user-manual.md

 Photos appear as small thumbnails next to the buttons.
 To remove a photo before saving, tap the **X** on the thumbnail.
 Photos aren't uploaded until you tap "Create Work Order" or "Save as Draft" — you'll see a brief "Uploading..." indicator while they're sent to the server.

 There's no limit on photos per item.
 Take as many as you need.

+#### Equipment Tags (QR Codes)

+ShopTracker supports QR stickers that permanently identify a piece of equipment.
+Once tagged, anyone in the shop can scan that sticker with the app to jump straight to the item's detail view — no searching required.

+**Tagging a new piece of equipment at check-in:**

+1. Peel a sticker off the tag sheet and stick it on the equipment (somewhere visible and durable — not on a cap or fitting that gets removed during repair).
+2. In the new work order form, tap **Scan Tag** in the item section.
+3. The camera opens with a yellow scan frame.
+Point it at the sticker.
+4. The app reads the code and displays **"Tag Assigned"** with a green checkmark.
+The sticker is now linked to this item.
+5. Finish filling in the form and create the work order.
+The link is saved automatically.

+**What if it's equipment we've seen before?** If the sticker was already in the system from a previous visit, the app recognizes it and links the new item to the same equipment record.
+You'll see the existing equipment type pre-filled if the item type field is still empty.

+**Viewing a tag code on an existing item:** On any item detail card, tap the **QR code icon** (top-right of the item) to see that item's tag.
+From there you can tap the share button to AirDrop it to a label printer or save it as an image.

 #### Saving